djmannion/img_freq_web/README.md

 ## Current limitations

-* Untested on Safari.
+* Untested on Safari and Edge.
-* Hard edges on the window and filter need softening.
+* Boundaries on the window and filter are hard rather than ramped.
 * No specific mobile device support.
 * Widget layout is relatively unstyled.
 * Page layout could be improved&mdash;ideally the key components would be visible without scrolling.